 Engineering Principles 1 & 2 - 1.0 high school credit combined

 CAD Mechanical Design 1 & 2 - 1.0 high school credit combined

 Does class have concurrent enrollment?

-This Engineering course does not have concurrent enrollment.
-It is the pre-requisite for the Advanced Engineering course that does include concurrent.
+This first year course does not have concurrent enrollment.
+It is the prerequisite for the Engineering: Advanced path that does include concurrent.

-What is the schedule commitment for the Engineering Program?
+What is the schedule commitment for the first year of the Engineering Program?

-How is it different than a normal math or science class?
+How is it different from a normal math or science class?